 Prescription drug abuse is a growing problem in the U.S. More than 20% of people age 12 and older have taken a prescription medicine for a nonmedical reason.
 But not everyone who takes them -- or even abuses them for a short time -- becomes addicted.

 Addiction is a disease that changes the way you think and act.
 Over time, you need larger doses of the drug to get the same feeling.
 Soon, you take them just to feel normal.
 You can’t control your urge for the drug, despite the damage that it causes to your life and relationships.
+Learn how to spot the warning signs of addiction.

 Who Gets Addicted?